Universal Properties of Partial Quantum Maps: Discussion

 \section{Discussion}

-We have presented three universal constructions which, taken together, construct the category of finite-dimensional C*-algebras and completely positive trace-nonincreasing maps from the category of finite-dimensional Hilbert spaces and unitaries.
+We have presented a universal construction that constructs the category of finite-dimensional C*-algebras and completely positive trace-nonincreasing maps from the category of finite-dimensional Hilbert spaces and unitaries.
 Though we have kept to the finite-dimensional case in this paper, there is reason to suspect that many of these results will generalise to infinite dimensions.
 For example, \emph{Halmos dilation} has a far stronger statement as \emph{Sz.\ Nagy dilation} in the infinite-dimensional case, and the usual Stinespring dilation theorem generalises to the infinite-dimensional case as well.

 The key application that we envision for this work is in the design and semantics of quantum programming languages.
 One application of the $\LRa$-construction is in the quantisation of reversible classical programs.
 It can be shown that applying the $\LRa$-construction to the category $\FinBij$ of finite sets and bijections yields the category $\FinPInj$ of finite sets and partial injective functions.
 In particular, this means that the quantisation functor $\FinBij \to \Unitary$ lifts uniquely to a functor $\FinPInj \to \Contraction$.
 This is interesting since $\FinPInj$ is \emph{the} setting for (finite) reversible classical computing (see \textit{e.g.}~\cite{kaarsgaardaxelsenglueck:jinv,glueckkaarsgaardyokoyama:revsem,glueckkaarsgaardyokoyama:revmeta}), in particular \emph{reversible (classical) flowcharts}~\cite{yokoyamaaxelsenglueck:fundamentals,glueckkaarsgaard:categorical} (with a finite state space).
 This suggests that $\Contraction$ may be similarly considered as a setting for \emph{reversible quantum flowcharts}, a kind of quantum flowcharts (see also \cite{selinger:qpl}) which eschew measurements in favour of quantum control.